simonecarriero/nn/README.md

 # NN
-The simplest possible autograd engine for backpropagation on a DAG of scalar values, plus a neural network built on it.
+The simplest possible autograd engine for backpropagation on a scalar DAG, plus a neural network built on it.
 Heavily inspired by micrograd and PyTorch.

 Refs: